Wildlife

 Family: Hawks (Accipitridae)

-A front and side view would help a lot in the identification.
+A front, side and rear view pictures would help a lot in the identification.
+And so does high resolution pictures.

 Family: Falcons (Falconidae)